eightypoint1/CTF/Events/PICOCTF25/WEBEXPO/SST1/SSTI1.md

 ![alt text](image-2.png)

-First though we have to try and find what exactly powers this web app, and because im not really efficient, I had to find out the hard way through using burpsuite, so after checking the response to the request of sending my text to the server I was greeted with werkzeug, which through painful googling showed that the template engine is jinja2.
+First though we have to try and find what exactly powers this web app, and because im kinda dumb (use wappalyzer guys), I had to find out the hard way through using burpsuite, so after checking the response to the request of sending my text to the server I was greeted with werkzeug, which through some googling showed that the template engine is jinja2.

 ![alt text](image.png)